Introduction: The Question of Control

 The process is hierarchical:

-3. Authoritative Nameservers: The hoster (e.g. World4You, Easyname) holds the final entry (A record)
+.com,.de,.at) has its own nameservers - Authoritative Nameservers: The hoster (e.g. World4You, Easyname) holds the final entry (A record)

 Data Traffic: Routing Between Networks

 We now know how addresses (IP) and names (DNS) are managed.
-But how do data packets find their way through thousands of networks?
+But how do data packets actually find their way through thousands of networks?

 The 'Network of Networks': Autonomous Systems (AS)